Croydon Central (UK Parliament constituency)

-Croydon Central is a constituency created in 1974 and is represented in the House of Commons of the UK Parliament since 2017 by Labour MP Sarah Jones.
+Croydon Central was a constituency created in 1974 and represented in the House of Commons of the UK Parliament from 2017 until its abolition for the 2024 general election by Labour MP Sarah Jones.
 The seat bucked the trend in national results in 2019, with Labour holding the seat with a slightly increased majority.

+Under the 2023 Periodic Review of Westminster constituencies, the majority of the constituency was incorporated into the re-established seat of Croydon East.
+Croydon town centre was included in the re-established seat of Croydon West.

 Constituency profile

-Croydon Central covers a wedge of the London Borough of Croydon to the east of central Croydon and is much more marginal than the other selected two parliamentary divisions constrained to the borough itself; Croydon South (which is safely Conservative) and Croydon North (which is safely Labour).
+Croydon Central covered a wedge of the London Borough of Croydon to the east of central Croydon and was much more marginal than the other selected two parliamentary divisions constrained to the borough itself; Croydon South (which was safely Conservative) and Croydon North (which was safely Labour).

-The northern parts are characterised by terraced houses and urban areas, with small council estates.
-Labour gains much support from in particular Addiscombe, Fieldway, Woodside and Ashburton.
-The southern area, largely Conservative, consists of suburban semi-detached houses, populated by commuters, surrounded by golf courses and parkland.
-The wards of Shirley, Heathfield and Fairfield give large Conservative votes.
+The northern parts were characterised by terraced houses and urban areas, with small council estates.
+Labour gained much support from, in particular, Addiscombe, Fieldway, Woodside and Ashburton.
+The southern area, largely Conservative, consisted of suburban semi-detached houses, populated by commuters, surrounded by golf courses and parkland.
+The wards of Shirley, Heathfield and Fairfield gave large Conservative votes.

-In the south-east corner is a large former council estate, New Addington; home to more than 10,000 people.
-The estate is largely White and has comprised the whole or vast bulk of one or two wards of the United Kingdom in its history.
+In the south-east corner was a large former council estate, New Addington; home to more than 10,000 people.
+The estate is largely White and has included the whole or vast bulk of one or two wards of the United Kingdom in its history.

 The New Addington wards saw one of the highest turnouts of British National Party supporters during the 2002 and 2006 council elections, which the BNP described as their "heyday decade," however it never elected a local councillor from the party – its slate of councillors has been consistently from the Labour Party.
 Except on one occasion in 2010, where a Conservative councillor was elected for the first time since 1968.
 Historically, Labour's strength in the area had been on the council estates, particularly New Addington, but in 2014, Labour support was reduced by UKIP, gauging 24% of the overall vote.